HFrajacomo/Draconic-Revolution/Game Details/World_Generation.md

 This right here is the visual representation of a 2-dimensional Perlin Noise function.
 Pretty neat, right?
 But what does it do?

 Perlin Noise is a considerably fast and smooth noise function very suitable to the task of generating heightmaps.
 Imagine that we are sampling a pixel in that image everytime we call our custom *Random()* function.
 If the pixel we picked is darker, it's value is closer to height 0.
 If it's brighter, then it's closer to height 99.
-All we have to do now, is use the Chunk coordinates and World Seed in our custom *Random()* function to offset the Perlin Noise just enough to get an interesting heightmap curve.
+All we have to do now, is to use the Chunk coordinates and World Seed in our custom *Random()* function to offset the Perlin Noise just enough to get an interesting heightmap curve.

 Normally, the terrain will be hilly and somewhat smooth, but we can still do more!
 We can generate a new layer of Perlin Noise (using a different multiplier inside our custom *Random()* function) and get the mean of those together.
 Here, we are adding turbulance to the terrain.
 Those layers that are added and taken their mean are called **octaves**.